acerbilab/pyvbmc/docsrc/source/index.rst

-.. pyvmbc documentation master file, created by sphinx-quickstart on Sat Apr 24 12:11:56 2021.
+.. pyvbmc documentation master file, created by sphinx-quickstart on Sat Apr 24 12:11:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyvmbc's documentation!
+Welcome to pyvbmc's documentation!
 ==================================

 This works as a documentation to port the VBMC algorithm to Python3.